Edit on GitHub

 • Release the PUSH SW2 button.

-In order to upload the OpenCR firmware using Arduino IDE, please follow the below instructions on your PC.
+In order to upload the OpenCR firmware using the Arduino IDE, please follow the below instructions on your PC.

 $ wget https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/99-opencr-cdc.rules